 Offering a bank a deed in lieu of foreclosure isn’t necessarily the best option for all New Yorkers, so consulting with a bankruptcy attorney before deciding how to resolve a poor mortgage situation is important.

-For more questions about deeds in lieu of foreclosure, short sales, bankruptcy, the automatic stay, effective strategies for dealing with foreclosure, and protecting your assets in bankruptcy please feel free to contact experienced Brooklyn bankruptcy attorney Bruce Weiner for a free initial consultation.
+For more questions about deeds in lieu of foreclosure, short sales, bankruptcy, the automatic stay, effective strategies for dealing with foreclosure, and protecting your assets in bankruptcy please feel free to contact experienced Brooklyn NY foreclosure attorneys Bruce Weiner for a free initial consultation.